AmitKapilaCodeIns/tennis-club/README.md

 -   The website was tested on Chrome, Mozilla, Edge and Safari browsers with no problems found.
 -   Links: Tested and confirmed that each link refer to each page, worked as expected,and redirecting the user between the pages
     ![Screenshot google extension](./documentation/checkmylinks.png)
--   Tested all links, to social media sites leading to external pages opened correctly in a seperate browser tab.
+-   Tested all links to social media sites leading to external pages opened correctly in a separate browser tab.
 -   I tested and confirmed that the Membership form works, all fields are required, the email field only accepts email, and the submit button works perfectly in the end to submit the form, with a message back from the thank you page.
     ![Screenshot of data from the form submit ](./documentation/membership-form.png)

 #### HTML

--   [HTML Validator](https://validator.w3.org/#validate_by_upload) was run each page of the project.
+-   [HTML Validator](https://validator.w3.org/#validate_by_upload) was run on each page of the project.
 A syntax error was found in the footer of all 4 pages.
     ![Screenshot Html pages error ](./documentation/html-validator-error.png)
     The error was fixed.
 At the final stage no errors or warnings were found.
     ![Screenshot Html pages validator ](./documentation/html-validator.png)